netooran/license-generator-cli/README.md

 ### Upcoming

-* Read license notice from a file
-* Filter files using a pattern.
-Example `./*/*.js`
-* Generate license notices for widely used licenses
+* Add more license notices
-* Generate the licenses file
+* Generate the license